nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 ## Overview

 This test plan provides step-by-step validation procedures for each script in the Phase 6 Communication Migration process.
-This phase migrates the chat and messaging system from MySQL to PostgreSQL, including chat records, message relationships, and image media handling.
-Phase 6 requires completed Phase 4 (Bookings) migration as chats are tied to bookings.
+This phase migrates the chat and messaging system from MySQL to PostgreSQL using a **customer-stylist based approach**.
+Instead of tying chats to bookings, the new system creates one chat per unique customer-stylist pair, allowing for ongoing communication relationships.

 ## Prerequisites

-- **Phase 4 Completed**: Bookings migration must be successfully completed (bookings-created.json required)
+- **Phase 1 Completed**: User migration must be successfully completed (user-id-mapping.json required)
 - **Required Files**:
-  - `bookings-created.json` from Phase 4
+  - `user-id-mapping.json` from Phase 1
   - MySQL dump file with chat and message data
-- **Supabase local database**: Running with Phase 1-4 data
+- **Supabase local database**: Running with Phase 1 data (users migrated)
 - **All dependencies installed**: (`bun install`)

 ## Environment Variables